TAPS Legacy and Military Mentors

 By volunteering as a legacy or military mentor, you can be a source of hope for a TAPS child.

 To register as a legacy or military mentor, create a mentor account and complete a background check form.
 Once your background check is approved, you can log into your account to register to volunteer at upcoming camps.
 You can also visit our calendar of events to find an upcoming event to volunteer at.
 Select the event you're interested in, and then click on the registration link at the top of the page.

 Once registered, you’ll be required to attend a mentor volunteer training prior to the camp.
 TAPS also provides an optional online Good Grief Camp training course; this course reinforces but doesn't replace the required in-person training.
 The mentor volunteer training is designed to help you navigate being a mentor to a surviving military child and ensure you and your buddy have the best experience possible.

-- If applying as a legacy mentor, submit an essay and provide two previous group leaders as references
+- If applying as a Legacy Mentor, submit a short written response and provide two previous group leaders as references.

-- Attend the required training prior to the event at which you're volunteering
+- Attend the required training prior to the event.

 - Not fraternize with fellow mentors, mentees, TAPS staff or adult survivors during the event.
 Your focus should be on your mentee and his or her well-being.

 - Intervene when necessary and keep group leaders informed if there are concerns.